SmartThingsCommunity/st-device-sdk-c/doc/STDK_Config.md

 #### CONFIG_STDK_IOT_CORE_EASYSETUP_OFFLINE_DIAGNOSTICS
 - Type : Bool
 - Description : Enable offline diagnostics feature.
 When enabled, SmartThings app can diagnose device offline issue.

+#### CONFIG_STDK_IOT_CORE_SUPPORT_ATTR_CACHE
+- Type : Bool
+- Description : Support attribute value cache for de-duplication.
+When enabled, `st_cap_send_attr()` caches the last value successfully delivered for each attribute and skips publishing an attribute whose value is unchanged, to avoid unnecessary traffic.
+When every attribute in a call is a duplicate, nothing is published and 0 is returned (not an error).
+An attribute with the `stateChange` option forced is always published regardless of its cached value.
+- Default : n

+## Network

+#### CONFIG_STDK_IOT_CORE_PUBLISH_RATE_LIMIT
+- Type : Bool
+- Description : Enable client-side publish rate limit.
+When enabled, STDK will check the publish rate limit on the client side before sending attribute events to the server.
+Events exceeding the rate limit will be rejected with IOT_ERROR_MQTT_RATE_LIMIT.
+- Default : n

+#### CONFIG_STDK_IOT_CORE_PUBLISH_RATE_LIMIT_COUNT
+- Type : Int
+- Description : Maximum number of attribute events that can be published within a 1-minute window.
+- Default : 50
+- Depends on : CONFIG_STDK_IOT_CORE_PUBLISH_RATE_LIMIT